15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 6. GO ON A GAME OF THRONES WALKING TOUR (If you’re a fan)

-If you’re a fan of the Game of Thrones show, you will love this location walking tour.
-It’s one of the most popular things to do in Dubrovnik Old Town – even in 2026, years after the show exploded onto our screens, the legacy is still going strong!
+If you’re a fan of the Game of Thrones show, you will love this location walking tour around the city.
+It’s one of the most popular things to do in Dubrovnik Old Town – even in 2026, years after the show first exploded onto our screens, the demand is high and in the name of research, I did find myself on the tour!

-Dubrovnik Old Town holds a lot of the famous scenes and filming locations, such as Cersei’s walk of shame down the stone staircase, which is actually the Jesuit Stairs near the cathedral – this one’s easy to spot, but others are not, and you’ll need a guide!
+You will start the tour in Dubrovnik Old Town as a lot of the famous scenes were filmed there, such as Cersei’s walk of shame down the stone staircase, I think everyone will still remember this scene, which is actually the Jesuit Stairs near the cathedral – this one’s easy to spot, but others are not, and you’ll need a guide to show you, if nothing else it saves valuable time!

-Taking a Game of Thrones tour will ensure you visit all the key filming locations, plus it’s a fun thing to do and you get to see some unique and scenic areas!
+Taking a Game of Thrones tour will ensure you visit all the key filming locations, plus it’s a fun thing to do for fans and you get to see some unique and scenic areas of Dubrovnik City!
 Read about the locations and more in my Game of Thrones Tour review!

 If you’re a GOT fan and are looking to spot the locations – easily, reserve your place in the Game of Thrones Tour here!